Informfully/Challenges/README.md

 We encourage open and reproducible science.
 We ask each team to share their codebase and workflows.
-Please use the examples in the [designated folder](https://github.com/Informfully/Challenges/tree/main/newsimages26/workflows) to structure your code and make a pull request.
+Please use the examples in the [designated folder](https://github.com/Informfully/Challenges/tree/main/newsimages26/workflows) to structure your code and make a pull request to contriubte your workflow.

 Furthermore, we ask each group to include and refer to the following papers in their Working Notes Paper: